 We partnered with the Society of Chief Librarians and the Association of Senior Children's and Education Librarians to launch Reading Well for young people in April 2016.
 The scheme is supported by Arts Council England and the Wellcome Trust.

-The booklist of 35 titles is available in public libraries across England and provides 13 to 18 year-olds with support and advice on common mental health conditions, such as depression, anxiety and stress, as well as difficult experiences like bullying and exams.
-All of the titles, which include self-help, psycho-education, memoirs, graphic novels and fiction, have been chosen by young people and health professionals.
+A booklist of 35 titles has been made available in public libraries across England.
+The titles provide 13 to 18 year-olds with support and advice on common mental health conditions, such as depression, anxiety and stress.
+The books, which include self-help, psycho-education, memoirs, graphic novels and fiction, have all been chosen by young people and health professionals.

-Reading Well for young people is supported by the British Association for Behavioural and Cognitive Psychotherapies, The British Psychological Society, Mental Health Foundation, Mind, National Association of Primary Care, NHS England (Children and Young People's Mental Health), Public Health England, Royal College of General Practitioners, Royal College of Nursing, Royal College of Psychiatrists and YoungMinds.
+Reading Well for young people is supported by the British Association for Behavioural and Cognitive Psychotherapies, The British Psychological Society, Mental Health Foundation, Mind, NHS England (Children and Young People's Mental Health), Public Health England, Royal College of General Practitioners, Royal College of Nursing, Royal College of Psychiatrists and YoungMinds.